DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 This is sprawl.

-> An average of 112 thousand people rode DART each day in 2022.
+> According to their website, DART serves 220,000 passsengers every day.
 >
-> That's a lot of people, but unless you're one of them, then you only have a 1.5% chance of meeting any of them in our metroplex of 7.6 million people.
+> That's a lot of people, but unless that includes you, then your chance of meeting any of them is 3% in our metroplex of 7.6 million people.

-This is unfortunate if you leave the geography of your life entirely up to fate:
+This is unfortunate if you leave the geography of your life entirely up to chance:

-* You'll need a car to visit 98.5% of your friends.
+* You'll need a car to visit 97% of your friends.
-* Your job has a 98.5% chance of requiring a car to commute.
+* Your job has a 97% chance of requiring a car to commute.
-* Your home has a 98.5% chance of requiring a car to go anywhere.
+* Your home has a 97% chance of requiring a car to go anywhere.
-* There's a 98.5% chance you can only drive to your favorite coffeeshop / hangout.
+* There's a 97% chance you'll need to drive to your favorite coffeeshop / hangout.
-* 98.5% of your life is dependent on a car.

-Ninety-eight percent is practically a gaurantee.
+Ninety-seven percent is practically a gaurantee.
 So that settles it, right?
 You definitely need a car in Dallas?
 Well, this calculus depends on a binary criteria:

 ***Do you leave the geography of your life entirely up to chance?***

 Herein lies both the challenge and opportunity of living in Dallas.

-*The bad news:* unlike cities that are less car-oriented and more walkable, you're going to need a car if you leave your work, home, and social life up to chance.
+*The bad news:* in a walkable city that isn't oriented around cars, your chance of needing a car to sustain your lifestyle is closer to fifty percent.
+But in Dallas, you're practically guaranteed to need a car for home, work, and play if you leave those factors to chance.

-*The good news:* this city has the ingredients to live car-free or car-light for those who are willing to choose this Dallas life.
+*The good news:* if you're in a position where you can craft the geography of your life in Dallas (which is especially the case if you're moving in and getting a fresh start here), this city has the ingredients for choosing to live car-light or car-free happily.